Run a job queue for GOT-OCR

 This tutorial shows you how to use Modal as an infinitely scalable job queue that can service async tasks from a web app.
 For the purpose of this tutorial, we’ve also built a React + FastAPI web app on Modal that works together with it, but note that you don’t need a web app running on Modal to use this pattern.
 You can submit async tasks to Modal from any Python application (for example, a regular Django app running on Kubernetes).

-Our job queue will handle a single task: running OCR transcription for images.
-We’ll make use of a pre-trained Document Understanding model using the donut package.
-Try it out for yourself here.
+Our job queue will handle a single task: running OCR transcription for images of receipts.
+We’ll make use of a pre-trained model: the General OCR Theory (GOT) 2.0 model.

 Define an App